brillout/handli/readme.md

 ### What about Universal/Isomorphic/SSR?

-Handli supports code that runs in the browser as well as on Node.js.
+Handli supports code that are run in the browser and on Node.js.

-When run in Node.js `handli` is transparent: Handli does nothing and returns what your request function returns.
+When run in Node.js, `handli` is transparent:
+It does nothing and returns what your request function returns.

 That is, on Node.js, the following